ayrna/orca/README.md

 - [Experiment.m](src/Experiment.m): Matlab class that runs the different experiments.
 - [Metric.m](src/Metric.m): File that sets the necessary properties and functions for a metric class.
 - [Utilities.m](src/Utilities.m): Class that preprocess the experiment files, run the different algorithms and produces the results.
-- [runtests.m](src/runtests.m): Script to run all the methods in order to check that the instalation is correct.
+- [runtests.m](src/runtests.m): Script to run all the methods in order to check that the installation is correct.

 # External software
 The ORCA frameworks makes use of the following external software implementations.
 For some of them, a Matlab interface has been developed through the use of MEX files.